linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

     NAME          COMPLETIONS   DURATION   AGE
     hello-world   1/1           9s         8m23s

-To get the Pod of the job, issue the `get pods` command:
+To get the Pod of the Job, issue the `get pods` command:

     kubectl get pods